Davenchy/general_json_rpc/README.md

 # GeneralJsonRpc

-This package will help you to invoke methods across network using any protocol
+GeneralJsonRpc is a package that implements json-rpc v2.0 and its purpose is to ease invoking methods and exchange data throw network

-This package encode and decode your requests and responses to and from bytes so you can send it any where using any protocol
+the package is focusing on encoding and decoding json-rpc messages to and from bytes to ease sending and receiving using any protocol

-This package is implementing json-rpc v2.0

 ## A Quick Guide

-Instead of following the guide you can see the final simple code at the [**Shortcuts**](#shortcuts) section below.

 In this guide you will create a server and client sides application that invokes methods throw tcp sockets